jareddingman/ForecastingFinal/README.md

 Requirements:
 You must have a directory with one folder for CVAT annotations in xml format and another folder for raw baseball videos.

+Note that although there is only one py file, it is a class that features many useful functions for obtaining a dataset to use with other neural nets besides YOLO, CVAT xml to YOLO conversion, and YOLO model specification.